mako-framework/docs/03_command_line/02_commands.md

 	];

 It is generally a good idea to document your arguments and options since this allows for a more user friendly error message if a required argument or option is omitted.
 You can also set the ```$isStrict``` property to ```TRUE``` if you want the command to fail if a non-documented argument or option is used.

+<a id="basics:registering-commands"></a>

+#### Registering commands

+You'll have to register your command with the reactor command line tool before you can use it.

+Commands are registered in the ```app/config/application.php``` configuration file.
+The array key is the name of your command and the value is the command class name.

+Check out the [this page](:base_url:/docs/:version:/packages:packages#commands) of the documentation to see how you register your custom commands in packages.

+	'commands' =>
+	[
+		'hello' => 'app\console\commands\Hello',
+	],

+You can now call your custom command like this.

+	php reactor hello

 --------------------------------------------------------